Reiner Kümmel: Work

 Kümmel, and colleague Dietmar Lindenberger first fit the LINEX function using electricity as a proxy for the useful work from energy inputs.
 The resulting fits were able reproduce observed historical economic growth without assumptions of exogenous and unexplained technological progress.
 In subsequent work, inspired and informed by Kümmel's findings, Robert Ayres and Benjamin Warr replaced electricity in the function with the useful work from exergy inputs to the US economy (for the period 1900 to 2000) to the LINEX production function to similar effect.

 With the use of useful work as input factor, the unexplained growth the "Solow Residual" from Solow's growth model, which is often attributed to exogenous technological progress or total factor productivity, is minimised.
 Consequently, so called technological progress in neoclassical models can be explained, in large part, as the ability of mankind to integrate increasing energy flows into the economic process and to transform it with high efficiency into useful work.
 It then follows that energy's economic weight is much larger than its cost share, and that energy is a powerful factor of production and a dominant component of "technological progress".
 As Kümmel states "we owe a substantial part of our material wealth to energy conversion in the machines of the capital stock".

 In his book The Second Law of Economics, he discusses the influence of energy conservation and entropy on prosperity and adds to the production theory of economics the important scientific component of energy, without which a modern economy cannot be understood.
 He calls for energy taxes to alleviate the pressure to grow, based on the much higher production elasticity of energy than labour.
 The current trend is the replacement of labor-capital combinations by energy-capital tuples.

+Impact beyond academia

+Kümmel's economic work has been featured and cited by a variety of organizations, particularly as it relates to energy policy.
+In 1990, the World Bank featured Kümmel's work on the economics of pollution control in its Environment Working Paper series.
+The International Monetary Fund of the United Nations released a series of economic recovery models that drew on Kümmel's work to estimate the effect of oil prices on economic growth and recovery in 2011, and cited his work further in a working paper on oil and the world economy in 2012.
+In 2015, a renewable energy plan commissioned by San Diego County recommended green energy investment on the basis of Kümmel's economic theories.
+Kümmel's work has also been cited by white papers and working papers from a variety of nonprofit and advocacy groups, including the American Coalition for Clean Coal Electricity, the American Council for an Energy-Efficient Economy, the Institute for Governance & Sustainable Development, and the Vereinigung für Ökologische Ökonomie.